ndxn/Partners-in-Wine/README.md

  I started by loading the data into a panda Dataframe, then I followed these steps:

- * Checked for null values.
+ * Checked for null values and duplicates.
  * Checked the data types.
  * Split the wine column to get the vineyards column.
  * Dropped columns not important to the model.